lsst/LDM-135/index.rst

 solution once they mature.

-Further, our research led to creation a new, now internationally-recognized conference series, Extremely Large Databases (XLDB) [4], [5].
-As we continue leading the XLDB effort, it gives us a unique opportunity to reach out to a wide range of high-profile organizations dealing with large data sets, and raise awareness of the LSST needs among researchers and developers working on both MR and DBMS solutions.
+Further, our research led to creation a new, now internationally-recognized conference series, `Extremely Large Databases (XLDB) <http://xldb.org>`_.
+As we continue leading the `XLDB`_ effort, it gives us a unique opportunity to reach out to a wide range of high-profile organizations dealing with large data sets, and raise awareness of the LSST needs among researchers and developers working on both MR and DBMS solutions.

-..
-FIXME footnotes

 The remaining of this chapter discusses lessons learned to-date, along with a description of relevant tests we have run.